TIMELINE-Wi-LAN chases Mosaid for patents

-BRIEF-Imperva to sell Skyfence product line to Forcepoint for approximately $40 million

-* Imperva -to sell Skyfence product line to Forcepoint for approximately $40 million in cash Source text:(http://bit.ly/2k4fHZY) Further company coverage:

-Oct 19 Technology licensing company Wi-LAN has increased its bid for fellow Canadian patent firm Mosaid Technologies Inc to C$532 million ($527 million).
+Oct 13 Technology licensing company Wi-LAN has made a hostile bid for fellow Canadian patent firm Mosaid Technologies Inc worth about C$480 million ($490 million).

 Following are key dates in this battle for patents.